CrypticSpider/dwm-dots/README.md

 cp .xinitrc ~/
 ```

-6. If You Use .xinitrc, Then You Can Run It When Your Shell Starti\_:
+6. If You Use .xinitrc, Then You Can Run It When Your Shell Start:
    **Add The Following To You .shellnamerc**

 ```bash